Air changes per hour: Methods of measurement

-Airtightness in Building
+Airtightness in building

 The most common technique to measure airtightness is the fan pressurization method, also known as the blower door test.
 It is measured by the number of air changes per hour (ACH) that occur when there is a differential pressure of 50 pascals between outside and inside the building.
 If an air volume equal to the inside volume of the building flows across the envelope in one hour, then ACH = 1.
 Airtightness improves buildings' energy performance since low airtightness levels imply high infiltration rates, draughts, risk of condensation, and moisture accumulation, and other effects.
 For this reason, the Passive House standard established performance requirements for airtightness requiring be less than 0.6 ACH with a pressure difference between inside and outside of 50 Pa.

+It is worth noting that ACH measured with the blower door test, at a differential pressure of 50 pascals, mimics the situation of a sustained 20 mph (32 km/h) wind outside.
+The natural air leakage, under calmer conditions, is likely to be much less.
+As a result, the so-called natural ACH may be a factor of 10-25 times smaller.
+This is of relevance since high-performance building methodologies strive to keep ACH low under standardized, weather-stressed conditions, while air quality considerations may require sufficiently high natural ACH.